nazmulidris/coordinator/README.md

       * [1. onStartNestedScroll](#1-onstartnestedscroll)
       * [2. onNestedScroll](#2-onnestedscroll)
       * [Todo - Apply animation to the RecyclerView](#todo---apply-animation-to-the-recyclerview)

+# `CoordinatorLayout` and nested scrolling

+This project is all about `CoordinatorLayout` and nested scrolling.

 To learn more CoordinatorLayout, custom behaviors, and nested scrolling here are some great
 articles: